Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Root Barriers:

-Install physical root barriers made of impermeable materials between trees or shrubs and drainpipes to deter root growth towards the drains.
+You can choose to install physical root barriers made of impermeable materials between trees or shrubs and drain pipes to deter root growth towards the drains.

 Regular Tree Maintenance:

 Prune or remove trees with aggressive root systems that pose a threat to your drainage system.
-Consult with an arborist for advice on tree maintenance.
+Consult with an arborist or tree surgeon for advice on tree maintenance.

 Chemical Root Inhibitors: